CloudGeometry/cg-devx-docs/docs/developers_guide/ci/github_action_workflow.md

 # Github Action Workflow Structure

-The **multi_service_parallel_build** GA workflow in CGDevX automates the process of building, testing, and pushing container images for your workload.
+The **multi_service_parallel_build** GA workflow in CG DevX automates the process of building, testing, and pushing container images for your workload.
 It is designed to handle multiple services efficiently, making it ideal for microservices architectures.

 ## What Does This Workflow Do?